fishcakez/sbroker/README.md

 started early then the pool will be less likely to have no workers available.

-However the same pools that start workers "too late" also start new workers for every client that trys to checkout when no workers are available.
+However the same pools that start workers "too late" also start new workers for every client that tries to checkout when no workers are available.
 However old workers will become available again, perhaps before new workers are ready.
 This often leads to too many workers getting started and wastes resources until they are reaped for being idle.
 If workers are started at intervals then temporary bursts would not start too many workers but persistent increases would still cause adequate growth.

-Therefore we want workers to be started when worker availablity is running low but with intervals between starting workers.
+Therefore we want workers to be started when worker availability is running low but with intervals between starting workers.
 This can be achieved by sampling the worker queue at intervals and starting a worker based on the reading.
 This is the load regulator pattern, where the concurrency limit of tasks changes